350+ Resume Keywords & How to Use Them

 Including keywords in your cover letter can help reinforce your qualifications and make it clear that you are a good match for the job.
 Incorporate them into your sentences and paragraphs in a way that demonstrates your understanding of the job requirements and your relevant skills and experience.

-In addition to using keywords, make sure to focus on the specific job and company in your cover letter.
+Your cover letter should focus on the specific job and company in addition to using keywords.
 We recommend using our Cover Letter Generator to craft a compelling cover letter quickly and easily.

 How do I get my resume to pass ATS?